 The collective knowledge and individual backgrounds of its members helps the Grants Committee to strategically direct resources and funding to areas and organizations that effectively address the greatest needs.
 The committee’s focus spans not only unmet current need, but also emerging issues facing low-income individuals in Greater Boston.

-*From IOLTA funds, cy pres funds, and proceeds of the John & Abigail Adams Benefit.
+*From IOLTA funds and proceeds of the John & Abigail Adams Benefit.

 While these numbers serve to illustrate the magnitude of the effect of these grants, they cannot tell the entire story.
 Behind the numbers are the thousands of people that have received help when they needed it the most, from the one person that could offer that help: a lawyer.